arnaud-dezandee/apigee-hybrid-vmware/05-apigee-hybrid/README.md

 Go Version: go1.17.8
 ```

-Then follow step 5-8 of tutorial if necessary
+Then follow steps 5-8 of tutorial if necessary

-Next we can deploy/update apigee runtime
+Next, we can deploy/update the Apigee runtime

 ```
 cd 05-apigee-hybrid/hybrid-files